dipeshnarang/h2h-backend/README.md

-create a S3 aws public bucket with with desired name. create a key pair in aws(can be created in security credentials tab) In services/file-upload.js set all the attributes that include- AccessKeyId, SecretKey, Region, Bucket to start the script: npm start
+create a S3 aws public bucket with with desired name. create a key pair in aws(can be created in security credentials tab) In services/file-upload.js set all the attributes that include- AccessKeyId, SecretKey, Region, Bucket To start the script: npm start